 Aisne: French re-enter Vregny.

-Mesopotamia: 4,500 British troops land and entrench at Sanniyeh until next day, 3 miles beyond Abadan.
+Mesopotamia: 4,500 British troops land and entrench at Sanniyeh until next day, 3 miles (ca. 5 km) beyond Abadan.
 Their outposts repel 400 Turkish soldiers on November 11 and gets first 10 British casualties.

 South Africa: De Wet defeats Union General Cronje at Doornberg (but his son is killed); enters Winburg on the next day.

-British Admiralty decoding unit Room 40 formed, centre of signals Intelligence assessment for duration, strongly backed by new DNI Captain William ‘Blinker’ Hall who appoints Commander HWW Hope to analyse intercept.
+British Admiralty decoding unit Room 40 formed, center of signals Intelligence assessment for duration, strongly backed by new DNI Captain William ‘Blinker’ Hall who appoints Commander HWW Hope to analyze intercept.

 Western Front: French Army airship Conte bombs Tergnier railway station by river Oise.